luhem7/YAALS/documentation/Neuron Specs.md

 There are three broad categories of neurons:
   1. Sensor type: These types of neurons don't process inputs from other neurons.
 Usually this type of Neuron processes some particular creature state and outputs the result of that processing.
 For example, a sensor neuron that just outputs the current velocity of the creature.
   2. Processor type: These types of neurons have both inputs and a single output.
 For example, a processor neuron that just compares two inputs.
   3. Affector type: These types of neurons process neural inputs, and they may also have an output.
 But generally speaking, they perform some kind of action upon the creature.
 For example, a affector neuron that pushes the creature forward when it is activated.
+Every affector neuron usually uses an additional attribute called recoveryPeriod.
+This is the time in seconds in takes for a a neuron recover after firing once.

 ## How to write DNA
 Well, first you need to figure out what your creature does.
 TODO: Flesh out this tutorial

 # Types of Neurons #

-## Less than Processor Neuron
-### Description
-This neuron can do one of two things depending on how it is declared:
-  1. If it only has one input and if that input is less than the threshold (a neural attribute), then the neuron outputs a 1.
-Otherwise it outputs a zero.
-  2. If it has more than one input and if the first input is less than the second input, the neuron outputs a 1.
-Otherwise it outputs a zero.
-### Syntax
-> neuron <string: neuronId> less_than_proc <float: threshold>

-> Example: neuron LessThanProc less_than_proc 1

 ## Linear Velocity Sensor Neuron
 ### Description